Mi Ranchito Estate, Texas

 Mi Ranchito Estate is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP for the 2010 census with a population of 281.
+It is a new CDP for the 2010 census, with a population of 281.
 Parts of this new CDP were formed from the former Los Villareales CDP.

 Geography

 Mi Ranchito Estate is located at 26°23′16″N 98°52′24″W (26.387810, -98.873329).

+Demographics

+Mi Ranchito Estate was formed prior to the 2010 U.S. census, one of five CDPs (La Escondida, La Esperanza, Santel, Mi Ranchito Estate, Ranchitos del Norte) formed in full or in part out of the deleted Los Villareales CDP.

+2020 census

 Education

-It is in the Rio Grande City Grulla Independent School District (formerly Rio Grande City Consolidated Independent School District).
+The CDP is within the Rio Grande City Grulla Independent School District (formerly Rio Grande City Consolidated Independent School District).